Related SectorsPlant Science Life Sciences Medical Devices Pharmaceuticals

 PATENTABILITY IN THE LIFE SCIENCES IN EUROPE

 The applicable law for the grant of a European patent via the EPO is the European Patent Convention (EPC).
 This includes Articles of the Convention itself, as well as the “Implementing Regulations” or Rules, which provide an indication of how the Articles are to be put into effect.
+For life sciences inventions the European Biotech Directive is a supplementary source of information useful for interpreting the Article and Rules.

 In general, “European patents shall be granted for any inventions, in all fields of technology, provided that they are new, involve an inventive step and are susceptible of industrial application” (Art.
 52(1) EPC).
 There are some exclusions, either for not being considered inventions or for being subject matter that is considered to be unpatentable.